It’s no secret that the real estate agent commission cuts the biggest slice out of your take-home cash when you sell your home.

 And the work doesn’t end once you’ve accepted an offer.
 The best agents stay on top of the closing proceedings until the deal is done.

-Given all of the work agents do to ensure your home sells fast and for the most amount of money — you’ll find them to be worth every penny.
+Given all of the work agents do to ensure your home sells fast and for the most amount of money — you’ll find a great one to be worth every penny.

 Let’s revisit the advice from top real estate agent Kim Erwin above, who said: “Are you really saving money if you’re selling your home for less than what you could’ve gotten with the right agent?”